diagrams/diagrams-doc/doc/manual.rst

 form `import Diagrams.Core.Points` to the top of your file.

-No instances for Backend b0 R2 ...
+No instances for Backend b0 V2 Double ...
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 There will probably come a time when you get an error message such as